WildnSwole is reader-supported. When you buy through links on my site I may earn an affiliate commission at no extra cost to you.

 By targeting the muscles that are often weak and tight, you can improve your posture and spinal alignment, which may prevent the return of flat back syndrome.

-We recommend trying a variety of these exercises to find what works best for you, and be sure to focus on proper form to avoid injury.
+I recommend trying a variety of these exercises to find what works best for you, and be sure to focus on proper form to avoid injury.

 With consistency and dedication, you can enjoy relief from your flat back syndrome pain.